 - Crate train your pup so he has a safe and happy place to escape enthusiastic toddlers

-- Learn how to read dog body language, take action when your pup is showing signs of stress
+- Dogs are communicating with us all the time.
+They will give off many avoidance signals before actually biting.
+Learn how to read dog body language, take action when your pup is showing signs of stress.

 Best time to get a dog for your child to reduce the risk